Qata/Magnetar/README.md

 ## Credits

-Magnetar is brought to you by Charlotte "Lotte" Tortorella and [contributors to the project](https://github.com/Qata/Magnetar/contributors).
+Magnetar is brought to you by Charlie Tortorella and [contributors to the project](https://github.com/Qata/Magnetar/contributors).
 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/Qata/Magnetar/issues/new).